Lately, I’ve been thinking about a conversation I had with a friend and client -- someone I really trust when it comes to business strategy.

-Toward the end of 2012, I sat down with a friend/client to figure out my biggest business opportunities and priorities for 2013 and he led me through a process that absolutely blew my mind.
+We sat down to map out my biggest opportunities and priorities… and he led me through a process that completely blew my mind.
+It was so powerful, I knew I had to share it with you.

 With just a few questions and a spreadsheet (which I’ll give you below), it’s like the priorities were yanked right out of me in a way I just wasn’t seeing before.

-In less than an hour I had crystal clarity on what I should be focusing on for the entire year.
+In less than an hour, I had crystal clarity on what I should focus on for the entire year.

 If you’re anything like me – with a million ideas and opportunities flying through your head at any moment – this was nothing short of miraculous….